invegat/lambda_data/README.md

 To use the Dockerfile
-  1. go to the Dockefile directory, make sure the files run_lambdadataInvegat2.py and  test_compare_linear_xgboost.py are there.
+  1. go to the Dockerfile directory, make sure the files run_lambdadataInvegat2.py and  test_compare_linear_xgboost.py are there.
-  2. docker build -t compare_linear_xgboost:0.0.47  .
+  2. docker build --no-cache -t compare_linear_xgboost:0.0.55  .
-  3. docker run -d $(docker images compare_linear_xgboost -q)
+  3. docker run -d $(docker images compare_linear_xgboost:0.0.55 -q)
   4. docker cp $(docker container ls -lq):/tmp .

 Step file will create a 'tmp' directory of png charts with a linear regression class weight of 1 to ratio in the filename for  https://colab.research.google.com/drive/1YglzxRw6u32fmu0jQ4tsA-l9vh7nouf8#scrollTo=TcpoWCUq5xNV data, and xgboost 'binary:logistic'